Understanding SSH

 - SSH Tunneling/Port Forwarding: Forward ports securely using

-for remote forwarding (expose local services to a remote server).- Local:
+-Lfor local forwarding (access remote services locally) and-Rfor remote forwarding (expose local services to a remote server).- Local:

-ssh -L localPort:remoteAddress:remotePort user@sshServer
+ssh -L localPort:remoteAddress:remotePort user@sshServer - Remote:

 ssh -R remotePort:localAddress:localPort user@sshServer